 This is a process that requires large amounts of energy, and is hence expensive.
 Aluminum is one of the commonly used materials in day-to-day life, and there are thousands of articles made with this metal.
 The process of recycling aluminum involves shredding of the scrap, which is melted in a furnace.

-- Saves Landfill Space: As in case of recycling other materials, saving landfill space is one of the main benefits of aluminum recycling.
+● Saves Landfill Space: As in case of recycling other materials, saving landfill space is one of the main benefits of aluminum recycling.
 According to recent studies, aluminum recycling saves around 60% of the landfill space.

-- Saves Natural Resources: As most of the used and discarded aluminum articles are recycled, natural resources are saved.
+● Saves Natural Resources: As most of the used and discarded aluminum articles are recycled, natural resources are saved.
 It is said that every single ton of recycled aluminum saves around four tons of bauxite ore.

 So, every single ton of recycled aluminum saves 1500 pounds of petroleum coke.
 It is said that the energy saved by recycling a single aluminum can is enough to run a television set for three hours.

 ● Less Pollution: As far as the environmental benefits of aluminum recycling are concerned, the most important is reduction in pollution.
 As less energy is required to recycle aluminum (as compared to production of new ones), there is a significant reduction in emission of greenhouse gases.

-- Employment Benefits: Aluminum being one of the commonly recycled materials, this business provides employment to thousands of people across the globe.
+● Employment Benefits: Aluminum being one of the commonly recycled materials, this business provides employment to thousands of people across the globe.

-- Economic Benefits: In fact, the rate of scrap aluminum is very high, as compared to most of the other recyclable materials.
+● Economic Benefits: In fact, the rate of scrap aluminum is very high, as compared to most of the other recyclable materials.
 This rate may vary slightly with the different types of aluminum scrap, like cans, foil, utensils, and rods.
 Even the cost of recycling this metal is very low, when compared to the production of new aluminum.